 The objective of a fair value measurement is to determine the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (an exit price).
 Accordingly, the fair value hierarchy gives the highest priority to quoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).
-The Association may use valuation techniques consistent with the market, income and cost approaches to measure fair value.
+The Organization may use valuation techniques consistent with the market, income and cost approaches to measure fair value.

-Financial assets and liabilities recorded on the Statements of Financial Position are categorized based on the inputs to the valuation techniques as follows:
+Financial assets and liabilities recorded in the statements of financial position are categorized based on the inputs to the valuation techniques as follows: